 The Recovery Path: What Successful Comebacks Look Like

-- They switched to mixed feeding (cut ₱2,000-₱3,000/head)
+- Switch to mixed feeding (cut ₱2,000-₱3,000/head)

 And they didn't just focus on money.
 They fixed the operational basics too: biosecurity so they stopped losing pigs, proper pen design so heat stress didn't tank FCR, and having a farrowing emergency plan for when the unexpected happened.
 The farms that survive are the ones that eliminate the avoidable losses.